 Broaden your young ones’ horizons by helping to develop their world views.

-As our kids go back to school, the current situation in Hong Kong could come up as a topic of discussion in the classroom or playground.
-Understandably, your child is likely to want to know what exactly is happening in the place we all call home.
-But it’s not just events in Hong Kong that get picked up by the global media, there will always be world happenings that your growing child will want to discuss with you.
-Unfortunately, the news is not always pleasant, so, with increasingly divisive and hate-fuelled crimes happening around the world, how can you bring up your children to ensure they grow into mature, balanced and well-informed young adults?
+While we would all love our children to hold on to their innocence for as long as possible, we know that current affairs and global events can easily come up as a topic of discussion at home, in the classroom or playground.
+Understandably, your child is likely to want to know what exactly is happening in the world around us.
+Unfortunately, the news is not always pleasant.
+With diseases, trade wars and increasingly divisive and hate-fuelled events happening around the world, how can you bring up your children to ensure they grow into mature, balanced and well-informed young adults?

 We don’t live in a bubble and we can’t afford to be removed from what is happening around us.
 Local and world events can take their toll on the economy, as well as on the safety and standard of living in the country involved for those who maintain any sort of political or economic (maybe even emotional) ties to it.
 Not to mention the global energy and environmental crises that also have a far-reaching impact and are potentially capable of harming all plant, animal and human life.